TezosTaqueria/taqueria/README.md

 ## Getting Started

+>**How to verify that taq is installed properly?**
+>You can run `which taq` to verify that the taq binary can be found (via your PATH env variable).
+You can also run `taq --version` to verify which version you are running.
+If you downloaded a precompiled binary from our website, then the version # should be displayed.
+If you built taq from sources, then the version should display `dev-[branchName]`, such as `dev-main`.

 Once installed, Taqueria is run from the command line using the `taq` command.
 The basic structure of a Taqueria command is:
 ```shell
 taq <taskName> [options]